 Dr. Sudarsana Chakrabarti, MD, is board-certified in Internal Medicine based in Homer Glen, IL.
-Being an expert, in this blog, she shares her views on the fact how high blood sugar is linked to cognitive problems.
-She also explained the importance of health care professionals to adapt treatment for such problems.
+Being an expert, in this blog, she shares her views on the fact that high blood sugar is linked to cognitive problems.
+She also explained the importance of healthcare professionals to adapt treatment for such issues.

 Studies say that individuals having severe or long-term chronic conditions have an increased risk of noticeable memory problems.
 Primary care physicians in Homer Glen found a relationship between “diabetes and declining cognitive function”.
 Want to know more?
 Let us now dig more into the topic!

 Q: What is cognitive impairment?
 How can diabetes cause such an issue?